Drassil/ai-memory/README.md

 ### 4. Configure Environment Variables

-Copy the `gpt-values-override-conf.dist.sh` file inside the `conf` folder, and replace `dist` with the ID you want.
+Create the `conf` folder and copy the `gpt-values-override-conf.dist.sh` file inside.
+Rename the copied file replacing `.dist.` with the ID you want.
 Set the needed values in the new file.

 Example:
 ```sh